-- A. Recruitment provides the candidate with the following information (check-off when complete): - Company and Position Overview: Additional prep materials are sent via email - Benefits overview: Medical plans, PTO, paid holidays, tuition assistance, 403b (benefits guide is sent via email) - Assessment: eSkill (computer skills test) and Alta (Spanish skills test) ask candidate to complete within 48 hours - Interview Process: There are a total of 3 interviews to complete via Zoom Manager, VP, CEO/Sr. VP.
-Prep materials are sent via email. - B. Recruitment asks/confirms the following information and provides the responses to the hiring manager:
+۵. Recruitment provides the candidate with the following information (check-off when complete): ☐ Company and Position Overview: Additional prep materials are sent via email ☐ Benefits overview: Medical plans, PTO, paid holidays, tuition assistance, 403b (benefits guide is sent via email) ☐ Assessment: eSkill (computer skills test) and Alta (Spanish skills test) - ask candidate to complete within 48 hours ☐ Interview Process: There are a total of 3 interviews to complete via Zoom - Manager, VP, CEO/Sr. VP.
+Prep materials are sent via email.

+B. Recruitment asks/confirms the following information and provides the responses to the hiring manager:

-Candidate name: Date: Contact info (phone email): Job title: Location: Confirmation - candidate is aware they may need to travel to cover other locations when needed.
-Salary: Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with (Approved 9/12/2023 for NL only to have experience in lieu of edu.) directly relevant experience in a patient services role.
-Contact info (phone email): Job title: Location: Confirmation - candidate is aware they may need to travel to cover other locations when needed.
-Salary: Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with directly relevant experience in a patient services role.
-Job title: Location: Confirmation - candidate is aware they may need to travel to cover other locations when needed.
-Salary: Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with directly relevant experience in a patient services role.
-Location: Confirmation - candidate is aware they may need to travel to cover other locations when needed.
-Salary: Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with directly relevant experience in a patient services role.
-Confirmation - candidate is aware they may need to travel to cover other locations when needed.
-Salary: Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with directly relevant experience in a patient services role.
-Salary: Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with directly relevant experience in a patient services role.
-Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with I directly relevant experience in a patient services role.
-Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with directly relevant experience in a patient services role. n directly relevant experience in a patient services role.
+PSA Candidate Phone Screen - Recruitment Candidate name: Date: Contact info (phone email): Job title: Location: Confirmation - candidate is aware they may need to travel to cover other location ns when needed.
+Salary: Bi-Lingual Spanish/English required (include any other languages spoken): Education/Experience: Associates degree, medical office or medical assistant degr (Approved 9/12/2023 for NL only to have experience in lieu of edu.)
+Education/Experience: Associates degree, medical office or medical assistant degree OR 2 plus years' with directly relevant experience in a patient services role.
+(Approved 9/12/2023 for NL only to have experience in lieu of edu.)
 Why are you looking for a new opportunity: Why are you interested in working for CHC?
-What do you know about CHC - our model and the patients/o communities we serve?
+What do you know about CHC - our m nodel and the patients/communities we serve?
 Do you have prior experience working in Healthcare - Medical, Dental, or BH: Do you have prior experience : 5.
-Collecting and up dating patient demographics?
+Collecting and updating patient demographics?
 1.Collecting payments, balances and copays 6.
-Scanning docs and 1 Indexing 2.Reviewing Schedules to ensure accuracy and fill open appointments 7.
-Working with an I IER 3.Verifying active insurance coverage 8.
-Working within m ultiple systems simultaneously volume of phone calls Why do you feel you are a good fit for the PSA role?
+Scanning docs and Indexing 2.Reviewing Schedules to ensure accuracy and fill open appointments 7.
+Working with an HER 3.
+Verifying active insurance coverage 8.
+Working within multiple systems simultaneously 4.
+Working with/protecting HIPPA/PHI 9.
+Answering a high volume of phone calls Why do you feel you are a good fit for the PSA role?
 Confirm schedule: M-TH 10:30am-7pm; F 8:30am-5pm; 1 S 8am-4pm // OR M-F 8:30am-5pm; 1 S 8-4pm Confirm start date: Any known conflicts?
 Confirm mandatory training times regardless of schedule (M-F, 8am-5pm, approx. 3.5 weeks): Make candidate aware 1st day would be on site in Middletown.
-Aake candidate aware of IC docs (Flu, MMR doc., Varicella doc.
+Make candidate aware of IC docs (Flu, MMR doc., Varicella doc.
 PPD, Hep.
 B documentation, Health Statement) Completed by: Work History - past 3 (position title and reason for leaving each job) Recruiter Notes & Assessment